** Open for applications until position is filled. **

 Curtis Memorial Library is committed to hiring and maintaining a diverse workforce of highly qualified staff to broaden perspectives, promote equity and inclusion, and connect to the breadth of our community.
 Qualified applicants with racially, ethnically, or culturally diverse identities or backgrounds are encouraged to apply.

-To Apply: Please email resume and cover letter to Pam Jenkins at email@example.com.
-Reviews begin immediately and will continue until position is filled.
+To apply, please email cover letter and resume to Pam Jenkins at email@example.com

 If you are looking for a job or a career change, below are two resources that might be helpful to you.